 Brian Lawley presents his variant of the most common roadmap types used in product development in his book Expert Product Development:

 - Technology Across Product Roadmap

 - Platform Roadmap

 - Internal & External Product Roadmap

 This type of categorization suits a big company that plans to release multiple products across several markets.
-So, that is where Strategy & Market roadmap comes in.
-Brian also includes Technology and Technology Across Product roadmap types as the part of the product manager’s responsibility.
+So, that is where a Strategy & Market roadmap comes in.
+Brian also includes Technology and Technology Across Product Roadmap types as the part of the product manager’s responsibility.

 But the spectrum of the product roadmaps used in regular product companies, digital technology companies, and by Agile practitioners is much wider.
-The types can be categorized by the audience, by the industry, by the format, and by the purpose.
+The types can be categorized by audience, industry, format, and purpose.

 Common roadmap types scheme

 Roadmaps are shared with various audiences to align the vision of all production participants.
 To simplify the conversation between different groups of people involved in a project, a product manager has to create multiple roadmaps to present the same information from different angles.
 This helps to initiate a discussion of necessary features and strategy.
 It also keeps the internal team in touch with the customer needs.
 The following scheme represents categorization by audience.

 The audience of the product roadmaps can be internal and external.
 An internal audience is your executive team and production teams.
 The executive team usually consists of stakeholders from your company’s management team.
 This segment of your internal audience is interested in the detailed vision of the product and its strategic goals.
 Typically, those are strategic roadmaps that include details about customer growth, the product introduction to a new market, competitor analysis, and customer satisfaction.